tnpriyanka12/coffee_carousel/README.md

 More validation and more proper error messages.
 More server side validations.
 JS Client side validations Mixture of pictures and videos in slides, just a simple File check and insert proper tag
 ######

+## Known Bugs

+-> A user can see other users profile -> Cant get around this -> Password confirmation: Website doesnt wait until u have finished typing password confirmation.
+Shows error until the right password is typed in confirmation
+-> Issues with assest pipeline -> somewhat fixed